MirrorNetworking/Mirror/README.md

 If you are migrating from UNET, then please check out our [Migration Guide](https://mirror-networking.gitbook.io/docs/general/migration-guide).

 ---
+## Mirror LTS (Long Term Support)
+Mirror LTS is available on the [Asset Store](https://assetstore.unity.com/packages/tools/network/mirror-lts-102631).

+Mirror LTS gives you peace of mind to run your game in production.
+Without any breaking changes, ever!

+* **Bug fixes** only.
+* **Consistent API**: update any time, without any breaking features.
+* Lives along side **Unity 2019/2020/2021** LTS.
+* Supported for two years at a time.

+---
 ## Made with Mirror
 ### [Population: ONE](https://www.populationonevr.com/)
 [![Population: ONE](https://user-images.githubusercontent.com/16416509/178141286-9494c3a8-a4a5-4b06-af2b-b05b66162201.png)](https://www.populationonevr.com/)